Clinical Social Worker/Therapist: Law Enforcement

-Serves as liaison with consumers/patients, families, referral sources, community agents, third party payors and others regarding services as needed; obtains and provides accurate and timely reports of consumer/patient status, progress and needs.
+Serves as liaison with consumers/patients, families, referral sources, community agents and others regarding services as needed; obtains and provides accurate and timely reports of consumer/patient status, progress and needs.

-Demonstrates familiarity with patient and other rights, assures their application in treatment provided, and assists in the resolution of complaints, disputes and grievances as may arise.
+Demonstrates familiarity with patient and other rights, assures their application in services provided.

-Achieves engagement and conducts psychosocial histories and clinical assessments of need, including determining the need for court ordered treatment and facilitating court processes accordingly.
+Achieves engagement and conducts psychosocial histories and clinical assessments of need.
 Ensures clients and relatives understand the nature of probable cause hearings, commitment hearings, and recommitment hearings.

-Coordinates treatment/program admission and discharge planning, demonstrating collaboration with consumer/patients, their support networks, other department staff, and alternative treatment resources as needed to assure access to necessary living arrangements, clinical and other care.
+Helps coordinate treatment/program admission and discharge planning when applicable, demonstrating collaboration with consumer/patients, their support networks, other department staff, and alternative treatment resources as needed to assure access to necessary living arrangements, clinical and other care.

 Complies with applicable county, state and federal guidelines related to the provision of treatment and maintains accurate and timely documentation according to applicable requirements, codes, policies and standards.

 Identifies the need for and assists in the planning and development of additional or revised treatment approaches and services as necessary.